-Clock out and switch off //or// Be disciplined with your time
+Clock out and switch off

 We all say that we want more time away from work.
 However, most of us don’t make proper use of the free time we already have.
 One of the key causes of burnout is that we remain ‘switched on’ even after we clock out.
 We’re compelled to read that email as soon as it pops into our inbox, or answer that work call even if it’s right before you’re about to sleep.
 But more often than not, it’s nothing that can’t wait until tomorrow.
 So why ruin your downtime?
 Instead, use those free hours to unwind and disconnect.
 Spend quality time with friends and loved ones.
 Get lost in that gripping paperback or head out for a revitalising jog.
 Give your mind a chance to step away from work.
 You’re bound to feel better equipped to deal with any pending tasks when you return.

 On a side note, it’s awesome to be part of a Facebook chat or WhatsApp group with your work mates where you can share all the latest gossip and have a laugh.
 But it’s not so cool if people keep updating you with work issues.
 If that’s the case, why not set your phone aside for a few hours or install an app to limit your social media usage.
 Some great suggestions to get you started are the Freedom and StayFocused apps.